1,425 total views, 9 views today

 5) I have started getting more sales and referrals

-Now a caveat on this one, I haven’t yet confirmed whether sales or referrals are attributed directly to my Display marketing activity, but this is what I observed nonetheless.
+Now a caveat on this one, I haven’t been able to confirm whether sales or referrals are attributed directly to my Display marketing activity, but this is what I observed nonetheless.

 Once I started content marketing via Google Ads Display I started to get a lot more referrals all of a sudden.
 Now these referrers were all people I had met before, so not brand new people, but they remembered me and mentioned they had clients and friends who needed my help.